Enchanted April |

 a show like this where much of the rugby game, the roaring crowd, and

-other situations are vital, the sound cues and background noise has to
+other situations are vital, the sound cues and background noise have to

 be realistic to work.."